binarix/Laravel-Foundation-Pagination/readme.md

     'Binarix\FoundationPagination\FoundationPaginationServiceProvider',

-The final step is to reference the pagination style.
+The final step is to reference one of the the pagination styles.
 Open `app/config/view.php`, and modify the pagination item in the array.

+For normal style use:

     'pagination' => 'foundationpagination::slider',

+For centered style use:

+    'pagination' => 'foundationpagination::slider-center',

 That's it!
 You're all set to go.